 Sadly, shortly after moving to Toronto however, Bhavya’s father passed away and she had to use her remaining savings to attend his funeral in India.
 She was unsure how to pay for her remaining exams.
 She seriously considered giving up.
 With the encouragement of her mother, she returned to finish her course in Toronto.
 Her mother’s advice was fortuitous, because it was while taking this course that she learned about Windmill Microlending from a fellow student.

 Bhavya received a loan to write her final certification exams.
 She was incredibly grateful because Windmill’s support helped her clear this final financial hurdle and make it over the finish line.
 She landed a position as a pharmacy technician.

 After several months of studying, and with Windmill’s help to pay the exam fees, she wrote and passed her final two exams.
 After completing her internship, she received her license to practice as a pharmacist in Canada.

 After getting her professional license, she landed a full time job as a pharmacist in Regina.
 With this job security and the income it provided, she was able to sponsor her mother and her brother and, for the first time in seven years, was able to spend her birthday with her family.
-In this way, not only did Windmill help Bhavya re-enter her profession, but it help re-unite her family in Canada.
+In this way, not only did Windmill help Bhavya re-enter her profession, but it helped re-unite her family in Canada as well.